Slip and Fall Accidents

 If you or a loved one sustained serious injuries after slipping and falling on a property such as a head injury, brain injury, neck and back injury, broken bones, dislocation, disfigurement, or any other injuries, you are owed fair compensation for all medical bills and medical expenses related to the injuries.

-Our Des Moines personal injury attorneys at Mueller, Schmidt, Mulholland & Cooling, PLLC can apply the premises liability laws and personal injury laws most applicable to your case.
+Our Des Moines personal injury lawyer at Mueller, Schmidt, Mulholland & Cooling, PLLC can apply the premises liability laws and personal injury laws most applicable to your case.
 When you establish an attorney-client relationship with our Iowa premises liability attorneys, you will be given the best legal advice to have a successful outcome.

 Contact our law offices in Des Moines, Iowa, today to schedule a free consultation to get started on your personal injury claim with one of our experienced slip and fall attorneys.
 Our contact information can be found online, or you can call us at (515) 444-4000.